 Andy Warhol's Lesser-Known Directing Career

 Early in his career, Warhol made a living as an illustrator; among his oldest works are shoe advertisements and album-cover art.
 Later in the 1960s, Warhol produced experimental films with his cohorts at the infamous Factory in New York.
-Inspired by James Joyce’s Ulysses, he offered up the cleverly and mischievously titled A Novel.
+Inspired by James Joyce's Ulysses

 Always in the process of making something new, Warhol didn't believe in idleness.
 "Don't think about making art, just get it done," he is known to have said.
 "Let everyone else decide if it's good or bad, whether they love it or hate it.
 While they are deciding, make even more art."
 Wise words, indeed.